-A targeted uniform charge to be levied on each Hokitika Commercial ratepayer.
+A targeted rate set on a uniform basis to be levied on each Hokitika Commercial ratepayer.
 The purpose of this rate is to fund the annual payment toward costs associated with the Promotions Officer employed by Enterprise Hokitika.

 Ross Swimming Pool